Rhinoplasty (Nose Reshaping)

 DAY OF THE OPERATION

-- You will be seen by Mr. Oudit in the morning of your surgery and he will have a chat with you.
+- You will be seen by Mr. Oudit before your surgery and he will have a chat with you.
 If you have any questions, he will be most willing to answer them.
-He will then place some marks on your face prior to the surgery.

 - Your surgery will be performed under a general anesthetic which will be carried out by an experienced anesthetist.

-- Your operation will be done in a safe and caring manner respecting your dignity.
+- Your operation will be done in a safe and caring manner respecting your pracy and dignity at all the times.

 AFTER YOUR OPERATION